ertankara/express-ticket-with-sequelize/README.md

-# DEPRECATED DOCS WILL BE UPDATED
+# DEPRECATED!
+DOCS WILL BE UPDATED SOON

 ## Express train to the response